Our rating(4/5)

 There’s no upfront cost whatsoever for the Monthly or Annual plans, and Teya is proud to say it doesn’t charge for PCI-DSS compliance or chargebacks.
 In fact, there’s no PCI paperworks to deal with, since Teya will handle all that.

 Refunds are free to process before the original transaction has settled in your account.
-If settled, Teya keeps the original transaction fee of the refunded amount.
+If settled, Teya only retains the interchange and card scheme fees originally paid, but returns their own margin of the transaction fee to the merchant.

 Card machine: effortless start, does the job well